snowan/AI-trending-topics-crawler-and-publisher/PRDs/AI-trending-topics-crawler-and-publisher-refined.md

 #### 1. Data Collection

 - **Source:** X.com (Twitter) trending topics.
+- **Criteria:**
-- **Criteria:** Topics must be related to "AI" (Artificial Intelligence) and further classified into categories such as:
+  - Topics must be related to "AI" (Artificial Intelligence) and further classified into categories such as:
     - AI Prompts
     - AI Agents / MCP Servers
-  - AI Learnings
+    - AI Models
     - AI Resources
     (Categories should be configurable and extensible.)
+  - **Only include posts (tweets) as sources if they have more than 500 likes or more than 20 retweets.**
 - **Quantity:** Top 10 trending topics per category.
 - **Data Points:**
   - Topic title (brief, human-readable)
   - List of relevant source links (tweets, articles, etc.)
   - Category label
   - Timestamp of data collection
+  - **Engagement metrics (likes, retweets) for each post**

 #### 2. Categorization & Summarization